-Originally, I was thinking about writing a blog about making a free website on how to go about getting the best results but then, something I wrote earlier reminded me of my mom, might she rest in peace.
+Originally, I was thinking about writing an article about making a free website and how to go about getting the best results but then, something I wrote earlier reminded me of my mom, may she rest in peace.

-Seven and half years ago, she passed away in the middle of summer.
+Fourteen years ago, she passed away in the middle of summer on July 14th.
 Truly, that was the hardest year of my life with this past year taking a close second.
-In a matter of months, I had learned that she was dying, separated from my wife for stealing $6,000 and my sons.
-Needless to say, I was having a really bad year.
+In a matter of months I had lost my mom and was dealing with marriage separation and being homeless, all at the same time.

-That's the very short of the matter, I promise you but ultimately, I quickly found myself without my mom, whom I love greatly and my children that, makes my very heart, beat.
+That was the very short of the matter I promise you but ultimately, I quickly found myself without my mom, whom I love greatly and my children that makes my very heart beat.
 I was fairly, homeless and had no idea where life was going to take me next.
 By the time, mom's funeral came about, I could not cry.
 Not even the first tear fell from my face.
-I was so angry and bitter at the world that I really wanted to die.
-Still suicide was not the answer nor will it ever be.
-I know that killing myself won't help anything although, I still retain my bitterness towards my ex for what she stole from me: time with my mother, my children and $6,000.
+I was so angry and bitter at the world that I really just wanted to die.
+Still, suicide was not the answer nor will it ever be because I knew that killing myself would not help anything although, I still retained my bitterness towards life for a long time.

 Do not trouble yourself worrying about the things you wish you could have said or done.
 I really wish I could have cooked for my mom or read the Bible with her, one more time but that was, taken from me and I can never get it back.
-It is okay though...in time; I have learned that harboring on the past will only destroy the future.
-Will I ever forgive my ex...never.
-I have tried so many times but I never will be able to fully, forgive her for what she has done.
+It is okay though...in time; I have learned that hanging on the past will only destroy the future.